La Tène culture: Social organisation

-Celtic society in the La Tène period was hierarchically structured with different classes including nobles, a priestly class known as Druids, artisans and craftsmen, and farmers.
+Celtic society in the La Tène period was hierarchically structured with different classes including nobles, a priestly class known as Druids, merchants, artisans and craftsmen, and farmers.
 Status within society was partly based on birth and partly on individual achievement.
 Celtic peoples were divided into tribes usually ruled by kings, with some tribes having dominion over other tribes or patron-client relations with them.
 Sacral kingship, in which the roles of ruler and priest are combined, may have existed in some cases.
 War leaders could also be appointed to command alliances of tribes in the face of a common enemy, such as Vercingetorix during the war against Rome, who was chosen as supreme leader by an assembly of Gauls who gathered at Bibracte from all over the country.
-Women were able able to attain the highest ranks in Celtic society (including rulership as queens, particularly in Britain) and some of the richest graves in central Europe are those of women.
+Women were able to attain the highest ranks in Celtic society (including rulership as queens, particularly in Britain) and some of the richest graves in central Europe are those of women.
 Slavery and the trade in slaves also existed within Celtic society at this time.